PRX/Porter/CONTRIBUTING.md

 Git commits always should follow the [seven rules](https://chris.beams.io/posts/git-commit/#seven-rules).

-The `package-lock.json` file is not under version control.
-The NPM packages it tracks are only used in development, and the versions are largely irrelevant, so ignoring the lock file reduces unnecessary Git churn.
-The packages listed as `dependencies` are in there only to satisfy ESLint's path resolution checks.

 ### Code Style

 Basic code style guidelines, such as tabs versus spaces, are captured in the project's [`.editorconfig`](https://editorconfig.org/) file.
 Different file types may follow different style guides.
 Ensure that you editor or IDE is set up to follow that configuration automatically.
 If necessary, create an application-specific configuration (such as with the `.vscode` directory for VS Code) that matches `.editorconfig`, and check it in so that others can benefit.